pushkarev-alexandr/apushkarev_scripts/README.md

 - **transformTracker.py**: Transforms Tracker points as specified in the selected Transform node

 #### Utilities
+- **FixColorPickerWindow.py**: When the Color Picker window goes off-screen, resets its position by removing the line in uistate.ini
+- **FixFrameRangeIsNotCallable.py**: Fix for "range is not callable" error
 - **PerformanceTimers.py**: Adds buttons to enable and disable Performance Timers in Nuke
 - **ReloadModule.py**: Reloads the module with the specified name.
 Useful when you have made changes to a module
 - **listFrameServerWorkers.py**: Displays a list of available host machines running FrameServer and accessible from the current machine, i.e. where you can send renders using Nuke's standard tools